careweather/oneil/README.md

 # The Oneil Design Language

-Oneil is a design specification language for rapid, comprehensive system modeling.
+Oneil is a design specification language for streamlined deep tech system modeling.

 Traditional approaches to system engineering are too cumbersome for non-system engineers who don't have all day.
 Oneil makes it easy for everyone to contribute to the central source of system knowledge.
 With Oneil everyone can think like a system engineer and understand how their design impacts the whole.